apache/arrow/docs/source/developers/archery.rst

 Archery requires Python 3.6 or later.
 It is recommended to install archery in *editable* mode with the ``-e`` flag to automatically update the installation when pulling the Arrow repository.
+After cloning the Arrow repository, from the top level directory install Archery by using the command

 .. code:: bash